Thousands of Mobile Apps Expose Their Unprotected Firebase Hosted Databases

 Firebase provides an API server and the attackers can merely gain access to it by adding a simple “/. json” along with the name of a blank database toward the end of the hostname.

 To check the extent of this problem, researchers randomly scanned more than 2.5 million apps and they discovered that 3000 apps (about 2450 Android and the rest were iOS) had holes in their security that effectively caused them to leak over 2300 databases containing more than 100 million records.
 All this amounts to over 110 gigabytes of data that was now vulnerable to hacking.
-In fact, the Android apps that were regarded to be vulnerable were downloaded over 600 million times.
+In fact, the Android Mobile Apps that were regarded to be vulnerable were downloaded over 600 million times.

-These apps belonged to different categories like finance, educational institutions, lifestyle, fitness, health, cryptocurrency and so on.
+These apps belonged to different categories like finance, educational institutions, lifestyle, fitness, health, cryptocurrency, and so on.

 The researchers are of the opinion that all this is happening because the Firebase service provided by Google doesn’t have a default setting to secure the user data and the developers need to consciously implement a user authentication protocol on their entire databases to safeguard them and prevent the scope of any unauthorized access.
 Also, the lack of any third-party tools to provide encryption merely increase the vulnerability of all the data that is stored within.

 Researchers have contacted Google with a list of vulnerable apps and are now working together with other app developers to fix this security breach.